Fall Gourd Wreath

 In honour of Thanksgiving I’ve adorned the Garden Therapy front door with this fall harvest wreath made with ornamental gourds.
 As you’ve probably noticed by now, I just love wreaths and firmly believe they are not just for Christmas.
 This gourd wreath is great for fall, especially Thanksgiving, plus this easy project can be made in just a few steps which is great because there is turkey and cranberry sauce and pumpkin soup and so much more to get to.

 - grapevine wreath (this tutorial shows you how to make a grapevine wreath)

 - real or faux greenery for the background

 - fresh ornamental gourds

 1. Tuck the fresh or imitation greenery around the wreath.
 Typically I like to use fresh greens, but I had a nice bunch of faux greens with buds and artichokes lying around that seemed perfect.
-Tuck stems of evergreen or faux greenery into the wreath so that it has a like covering of green.
+Tuck stems of evergreen or faux greenery into the wreath so that it has a light covering of green.
 It’s nice to see the grapevine wreath as a base.

 2. Cut 3” lengths of galvanized wire (using 18 gauge here) and pierce one end of the ornamental gourd.

 3. To affix the gourd to the wreath, bend the wire around a piece of the grapevine.
-If it holds then you can move onto the next one.
+If it holds, then you can move onto the next one.
 If it’s still a bit wobbly, bend the wire all the way around and pierce the end back into the gourd.
 Squeeze tightly to secure it onto the wreath.